lucask07/covg_fpga/README.md

 ## Acknowledgements

+If this work contributes to your research please cite:

+I. Delgadillo Bonequi, A. Stroschein, and L. J. Koerner, “A field-programmable gate array (FPGA)-based data acquisition system for closed-loop experiments,” Review of Scientific Instruments, vol. 93, no. 11, p.
+114712, Nov.
+2022, [doi: 10.1063/5.0121898](http://doi.org/10.1063/5.0121898).

+A. Stroschein, I. D. Bonequi, and L. J. Koerner, “Pyripherals: A Python Package for Communicating with Peripheral Electronic Devices,” Journal of Open Source Software, vol. 7, no. 79, p.
+4762, Nov.
+2022, [doi: 10.21105/joss.04762](http://doi.org/10.21105/joss.04762).

 This work is partially supported by National Institutes of Health (NIH) R15 grant R15NS116907 to PI L. J. Koerner.

 ### The FPGA code is dervied from many open-source contributions.